 The Fitbit Charge 4 is probably the most feature-packed fitness tracker you can find right now.
 We can thank Fitbit for listening to feedback from its users.

-The big news this year is that Fitbit has finally (finally!) added built-in GPS to the Fitbit Charge 4.
+The big news is that Fitbit has finally (finally!) added built-in GPS to the Fitbit Charge 4.
 We’ve literally been asking for this for years.
 Now, you no longer need to piggyback off your phone’s GPS to get accurate pace, distance, and cadence metrics.
 This is huge for runners.

 Fitbit included a total of seven GPS activities on the Charge 4, which include running, walking, biking, hiking, and a new outdoor workout mode that acts as a catch-all for various other outdoor exercises.
 However, the Charge 4 can only hold six activity shortcuts out of the box.
 That means if you want to track swimming, though you don’t frequently use that activity, you need to delete a shortcut from inside the Fitbit app and add the swimming shortcut.
 Annoying, but not a huge gripe.

 The GPS really likes to take its time to lock on before a workout.
-Every time I went for a run with the Charge 4, I needed to wait an extra five minutes or so while it displayed a “connecting” screen.
+Every time I went for a run with the Charge 4, I needed to wait for an extra five minutes or so while it displayed a “connecting” screen.
 Now that gets old pretty quickly.

 The GPS appears to be about as accurate as my Garmin Forerunner 245.
 There were a few areas in a more remote part of town that the GPS would veer off to the side of the road a bit (or show me running down the side of a river), but nothing that would lead me to believe my GPS stats would be too inaccurate.
 It’s just a matter of waiting until the GPS locks on, then starting the run.